dguo/dannyguo.com/content/blog/one-year-of-spaced-repetition-learning-with-anki.md

 ## Year in Review

-I started off slowly to get a sense of how well Anki would work for me.
+I started off slowly to get a sense of how Anki works in practice.
 Every day, I checked [Merriam-Webster's Word of the Day](https://www.merriam-webster.com/word-of-the-day).
 If I didn't know the word already, I added it to Anki.
 My first card was for the word ["trousseau,"](https://www.merriam-webster.com/dictionary/trousseau) which I